Chase Sapphire Reserve®

 The Preferred does come with a complimentary DoorDash Dash Pass membership, although it does not have $60 worth of credits.
 It also comes with Peloton credits, although it’s only $60 compared to the Reserve’s $120.

 If you’re deciding between the two cards, we recommend taking a close look at your travel and lifestyle preferences.
 While the Reserve does carry a higher annual fee, you may find that you are able to use its perks to the degree that you offset the cost of the card.
 While the Sapphire Preferred card does have a lower annual fee, it does not have nearly as many perks as the Sapphire Reserve carries.

 How to Use the Chase Sapphire Reserve Card

-Then, start collecting points via your purchases in the card’s 3x point bonus categories: dining, travel, and (through April 2021) grocery stores.
+Then, start collecting points via your purchases in the card’s bonus categories: dining and travel, especially when you can book through Chase.

 While you do get 1 point for every dollar spent on all other purchases, you may want to consider coupling your Chase Sapphire Reserve with another cash back card that can get you more rewards in other categories.
 This can be an especially effective strategy using the Chase Freedom cards, which offer good cash back rewards but have no annual fee.

 If you pair your Chase Sapphire Reserve with a Chase Freedom Unlimited®, for example, which earns at least 1.5% back on everything (along with other bonus categories), you can transfer the Freedom card’s points to your Sapphire Reserve account, then redeem them at the boosted 1.5 cents per point rate on certain redemptions.